blake-mealey/mantle-docs/docs/getting-started.md

 ## Deploying

-To deploy with Rocat, just run `rocat deploy` from your project directory!
-Run `rocat help deploy` for more information.
+To deploy with Mantle, just run `mantle deploy` from your project directory!
+Run `mantle help deploy` for more information.

 When deploying the above configuration file for the first time, you'll see something like this: